Deep Agents

 Sandbox

 The sandbox system lets AI agents execute real commands in isolated environments.
-Choose between Docker containers for full binary execution, virtual file systems for lightweight simulation, or combine both with binary bridges.
+Choose between Docker containers for full binary execution, WASM virtual machines for lightweight in-process execution, virtual file systems for simulation, custom Sandbox implementations for specialized policy, or binary bridges to combine approaches.

 When to Use What